 Flying Delta During Covid-19

 I recently had my first experience flying for the first time in almost a year.
 Flying during the Covid-19 pandemic was very odd, and it was a bit mentally draining to be in an airport and around so many people.
 After nine months of working remotely and spending most of my time in nature, I was very aware of my surroundings at the airport and the potential risks around me.
 Overall, I think both the MSP Airport and Delta Airlines did a fantastic job keeping us safe.
-Check out my video below, where I documented my experience as it was happening.

 10 Observations about Flying During Covid-19